-Almost half a year has passed, I had almost completely gotten rid of the remaining tint, and I was really comfortable my new silver look, I felt happy with my image.
+Almost half a year of my gray hair transition story has passed, I had almost completely gotten rid of the remaining tint, and I was really comfortable my new silver look, I felt happy with my image.

 I realized that embracing my silver hair made me embrace aging, too.
 I started feeling more confident and freer than ever.
 I was becoming aware of the benefits that come with age: Wisdom, experience that leads to empathy for others, and a sort of peaceful pride for the life I have created.
-A conscious awareness that all that I was was the product of own choices.
+Conscious awareness that all that I was was the product of my own choices.